hanishkvc/prgs-health-covid19-analtoolkit/README.md

 hkvc-covid19-analtoolkit.py [--cov19in data/Cov19In-DATE-confirmed.csv] [--euworld data/EUWorld-DATE.csv]

 NOTE: Remember to look at the saved image.
-The Plot window shown will be messed up due to too many plots which wont fit the screen.
+The Plot window shown may be messed up due to too many plots which wont fit the screen.

 ### Analyse and Plot user selected geoIDs